Stress in the aviation industry: Military pilot stress

 There are many occurrences of pilots bombing allied forces in friendly fire incidents out of error and having to live with the consequences.

 The stress of the job itself or of any mistake made can hugely affect one's life outside work.
 Millions of veterans struggle with post-traumatic stress injuries, unhealthy coping strategies such as alcohol or substance abuse and in the worst of cases, suicide, which is very common.
 Many studies and help programs have been put in place, but there are many different cases and people that it is impossible to help everyone.
 Stress overcomes even the strongest, most highly trained pilots and can take the worst toll.

 Everyone deals with stress in a different manner, but military pilots stand out on their own with unique stress-reducing and problem-solving skills.
 Their main strategy is to find the problem causing the stress and solve it immediately, so that they do not have to move to a secondary option, which consumes time they do not have.
 This is what they are taught in flight school; a sensor goes off and they immediately fix the problem.
 The main problem appears when pilots are going high speed or undergoing complicated maneuvers.
 Most times they are moving much faster than a human could even think, leaving a lot of room for human error.
 When an error occurs, however big or small, they can take on immense guilt for any problems that were caused, depending on their personality.
 This can affect their mental state and ability to continue their job.
 Stress can also take a physical toll on a pilot's body, for reasons such as grinding of their teeth in difficult situations, or bladder problems when the pilot is flying under a higher G-force or for a long distance.

+Helicopter pilot stress

+Helicopter pilots, particularly those flying helicopter emergency medical services (HEMS), face distinct occupational stressors related to time pressure, unpredictable missions, and safety-critical decision-making under adverse conditions.
+A study surveying 72 European HEMS pilots found that although their overall perception of work stressors was comparatively favorable, the stressor and resource factors most strongly associated with reduced well-being and energy levels were also those pilots rated most positively, indicating a complex relationship between job engagement and occupational strain.